 So you want to learn how to crochet??
 YES!!
 Sorry...
 I do get a bit excited when people want to pick up this amazing craft.
 It has helped me so much over the years, helping me reduce my anxiety and stress, so I get very excited when people are willing to give crochet a try!

 I hear this question 49 times a day so it seemed to be an appropriate title for this recurring blog series!
 At the end of every month, I will to share my 'currently doing' situation and I would love to hear your currently things too!
 I want to get to know my readers and I think this is a great way to get a snap shot of what people are all about, what they are feeding their souls and how they are taking care of themselves!

 I often have people tell me they wish they could crochet and they have tried but just can't quite get the hang of it.
 My answer is always practice.
 Half of the battle with crochet is getting your hands comfortable and then the rest flows when you spend some time practicing.

+A while back I decided to break up with perfection and I have found a symbol to remind me of that every day.
 This is a blanket I am making for my sister-in-law.
 She sent me a picture of a similar blanket and asked me to recreate it.
 I love a crochet challenge so I jumped in!
 Having not done a granny square blanket in a long time I forgot about the dreaded twist you experience when you don't flip the square after each round.